-- 2. When a lease has been repudiated, the aggrieved party should have the right to resort to the usual contract remedies that are available upon repudiation of any other contract.
-The aggrieved party should have the right to rescind the lease, treat the lease as ended for purposes of his own performance and sue immediately for all damages caused by the repudiation and termination of the lease, or sue for specific or preventive relief if he has no adequate remedy at law. - 3, When a lease has been breached in a sufficiently material respect to justify the termination of the lease by the aggrieved party but there has been no repudiation of the lease, the aggrieved party should have the right to resort to the usual contract remedies that are available upon a material breach of any other contract: (1) He should be entitled to treat the breach as a partial breach, regard the lease as continuing in force, recover damages for the detrinent caused by the breach, and resort to a subsequent action in case a further breach occurs; (2) in appropriate cases, he should be entitled to specific or preventive relief to assure the continued performance of the lease; (3) he should be entitled to rescind the lease; and (4) he should be entitled to treat the lease as ended for purposes of performance and sue immediately for all damages, both past and prospective, caused by the breach and termination of the lease. - 4.
-Except where a lessor is entitled to specific enforcement of the lease, he should not be able to treat a repudiated lease as still in existence and enforce the payment of the rents as they accrue.
+2. When a lease has been repudiated, the aggrieved party should have the right to resort to the same remedies that are available upon the repudiation of a contract.
+Thus, the aggrieved party should have the right (1) to rescind the lease, (2) to treat the lease as ended for purposes of his own performance and to sue immediately for all damages caused by the repudiation and termination of the lease, or (3) to sue for specific or preventive relief if he has no adequate remedy at haw.

+3. When a lease has not been repudiated but has been breached in a sufficiently material respect to justify the termination of the lease, the aggrieved party should have the right to resort to the same remedies that are available upon a material breach of a contract: (1) He should be entitled to treat the breach as a partial breach, regard the lease as continuing in force, recover damages for the detriment caused by the breach, and resort to a subsequent action in case a further breach occurs; (2) in appropriate cases, he should be entitled to specific or preventive relief to assure the continued performance of the lease; (3) he should be entitled to rescind the lease; and (4) he should be entitled to treat the lease as ended for purposes of performance and to sue immediately for all damages, both past and prospective, caused by the breach and termination of the lease.

+4. Except where a lessor is entitled to specific enforcement of the lease, he should not be able to treat a repudiated lease as still in existence and enforce the payment of the rents as they accrue.
 Moreover, the eviction of the lessee from the leased property following the lessee's breach should terminate the lease.
-In each of these cases, the lessor should have a right to recover damages that is independent of the continuance of the lease, and the fiction that the leasehold estate continues when the lessee has no right to the possession of the leased property should be abandoned.
+In each of these cases, the lessor should have a right to recover damages that is independent of the continuous of the lease, and the fiction that the leasehold estate continues when the lessee has no right to the possession of the leased property should be abandoned.